zlr-zmm/ATP-Pred/README.md

 We have placed the complete test code in the inferrence.py file, the only thing that needs to be done is to download the weights and modify the path.

+The trained model can be found in :https://drive.google.com/drive/folders/1SEXdnmO78jTQg8bYR_Atum47AtVQIZBx

 So, you can test only one sequence.